Skip to main content

 Does fluconazole work for yeast infections?

-Fluconazole can treat yeast infections that are caused by a fungus called Candida.
-The most well known type of yeast infections fluconazole is prescribed are vaginal yeast infections.
+Fluconazole can treat yeast infections caused by the fungus Candida.
+The most well-known type of yeast infection fluconazole is prescribed for is vaginal yeast infections.
 However, fluconazole can also be used to treat yeast infections that occur in your mouth, throat, esophagus, bladder, lungs, or blood.

 “Fluconazole is a very effective antifungal medication commonly utilized to treat yeast infections, especially caused by Candida Albicans,” says Kecia Gaither, MD, MPH, double board-certified in obstetrics/gynecology and maternal fetal medicine.